 Credits are earned through continuous assessment.
 Participants will not sit exams.
-All assessment is completed by participants individually and is set out in the study guide.
+All assessments are completed by participants individually and are set out in the Participants Handbook.

 Our dedicated team of faculty are widely recognised as skilled educators, ground-breaking researchers and accomplished authors.
 Through publishing, consulting and teaching they leverage their business expertise and field-based research to deliver programmes, encourage participants to develop new ways of thinking, widen their perspectives and to understand their own challenges and capabilities.
 The faculty present topics in a range of engaging methods such as ‘action learning’ projects, case studies, role plays, individual assessment and one-on- one coaching, so as to deliver a unique and lasting learning experience.

 Kathy is a Lecturer at UCD, teaching Management Consultancy and Global Business on a number of MSc and MBA programmes at the Smurfit School.
 Prior to joining UCD, Kathy worked for GE as a Six Sigma Black Belt, and as a Consultant in PA Consulting Group’s Government and Public Sector practice.
 She continues to engage in consulting work in the not-for-profit sector, and is a Certified Management Consultant (CMC) with the Institute of Management Consultants and Advisers (IMCA).
 Kathy was recently appointed as an Academic Fellow of the International Council of Management Consulting Institutes (ICMCI), the global professional body of the management consulting industry.